Easy

 Cycle to Tracadie Beach ~29km (+160m / -170m); Transfer to Kouchibouguac (1hr 30mins); Kouchibouguac Loop ~33km (+150m / -180m).

-Ride along the Big Tracadie River and River Portage, where trout, salmon, bass, and smelt thrive, passing through rolling blueberry fields on your way to Tracadie - hometown of well-known Acadian artists Jean-François Breau and Wilfred LeBouthillier.
+Ride along the Big Tracadie River and River Portage, where trout, salmon, bass, and smelt thrive, passing through rolling blueberry fields on your way to Tracadie—hometown of well-known Acadian artists Jean-François Breau and Wilfred LeBouthillier.
+Experience the beauty of the Acadian Coast Bike route as you pedal through these picturesque landscapes.
 From Tracadie Beach, enjoy a midday transfer with a stop for lunch in Miramichi before continuing to Kouchibouguac National Park.
 Here, cycle through a network of scenic trails winding past salt marshes, peat bogs, and lush Acadian Forest.
-A short ride from the park leads to tonight’s cozy inn, where warm hospitality awaits.
+A short ride from the park leads to tonight’s cozy inn, where warm hospitality awaits, marking another memorable day on your Acadian Coast Bike journey.

 L'Ancrage Bed & Breakfast, Saint-Louis de Kent.